siddinenisrinandan-cloud/chem-agent-lab/README.md

 ---

-## 🤖 System Architecture
+🤖 System Architecture

-The platform is built around a set of **specialized AI agents**, each responsible for a specific role.
+The platform brings together a team of AI agents, each with its own unique job.

-### 🧪 Reaction Agent
+🧪 Reaction Agent

-* Predicts the outcomes of chemical reactions
+* Figures out what happens when chemicals react with each other.
 * Uses rule-based logic and chemical datasets

-### 📘 Tutor Agent
+📘 Tutor Agent

 * Explains reactions in clear, natural language
 * Helps users understand the underlying concepts

-### ⚠️ Safety Agent
+### Safety Agent

-* Validates chemical combinations
+* Validates chemical combinations.
-* Prevents incorrect or unsafe inputs
+* Prevents incorrect or unsafe inputs.

-### 💡 Hint Agent
+### Hint Agent

-* Provides contextual hints during experiments
+* Gives contextual hints during experiments.
-* Assists users when they encounter difficulties
+*  Helps users when they run into problems.

-### 📊 Progress Agent
+### Progress Agent

-* Tracks user learning progress
+* Tracks user learning progress.
-* Adapts difficulty and guidance accordingly
+* Adjusts difficulty and guidance as needed.

 ---